kvntynito/P1-3-incident-investigation-casefiles/README.md

 **Execution state:** Blueprint stage / not yet started
 **Prerequisites:** `P1-1-proxmox-segmentation-lab` and `P1-2-wef-sysmon-to-wazuh-elastic-splunk`

-I have already defined the case structure, workflow, and starter scenarios before the first full investigation is built.
+The case folders, workflow, and starter scenarios have been defined before the first full investigation is built.

----

-## Sanitization Note

-This repo uses representative hostnames and IP ranges and redacts WAN/public IPs, domains/DDNS, VPN details, and secrets.

-The workflow is intended to remain accurate, but specific identifiers may be modified for safety.
+At this point, the repo remains in blueprint stage until the required telemetry is validated in P1-2.

 ---